olepoeschl/Upme/README.md

 __Upme__ will be a library for adding self-update capabilities to Java desktop applications.
 Its main goals are simplicity and robustness.

 > [!IMPORTANT]
-> Considering the small amount of time I am able to dedicate to this project currently and therefore its really slow progress, I want to let you know that I didn't give on it.
-Due to my studies, an exchange semester I do abroad and other side projects, I will probably not be able to spend much time on it until next winter.
+> Despite the small amount of time I am able to dedicate to this project currently and therefore its really slow progress, I want to let you know that I didn't give up on it.
+Due to my studies, other side projects and an exchange semester I will do abroad, I will probably not be able to spend much time on it until next winter.
 However, I do look forward to making this little dream of mine come true.
 Expect updates in late 2026 / 2027.

 ## Features
 - [x] fetch updates from custom web server